 One of the most stunning cities we’ve ever laid eyes on, Edinburgh is a city of mystery and history.
 Built on seven hills, the gothic tangle of streets and narrow closes flows down from Castle Rock, giving way to the Georgian grandeur of the New Town.
 The cliffs of Salisbury Crags loom over you as you explore the multiple alleys.

 As well as aesthetic beauty, Edinburgh also offers amazing culture.
 Home to the Edinburgh Festival and Fringe Festival, every August the city doubles in size and bursts at the seams with plays, comedians, musicians and street theatre.
-All year round, you’ll find pubs, clubs and events that will keep you coming back for more.
+All year round, you’ll find pubs, clubs, events and even vegan restaurants that will keep you coming back for more.
 And wait until you experience New Year’s Eve (Hogmanay) here!

 At the gateway to the Highlands proper you’ll find this lake with its ‘bonnie, bonnie banks’.
 The eastern side has plenty of walking and cycling paths across the Ben Lomond mountain, while on the opposite shore you can follow a Heritage path.